laravelio/laravelweekly/README.md

 # Laravel Weekly

 A Weekly Laravel newsletter.
-[Click here](http://eepurl.com/DGabL) to sign-up.
+[Click here](http://laravelweekly.com) to sign-up.

 This repository contains [the HTML template](newsletter.html) used in Mailchimp for creating the Laravel Weekly email campaigns.
 Feel free to contribute by sending in pull requests.

+The source code for the [laravelweekly.com](http://laravelweekly.com) website can be found on [the gh-pages branch](https://github.com/LaravelIO/LaravelWeekly/tree/gh-pages).

 ## Past Issues